tier4/caret_doc/docs/configuration/intra_node_data_path.md

 As a result of these processes, data path is defined as `callback_chain`.
 The edited architecture file is output by `arch.export()` function.

-You can also remove intra-node data path of `callback_chain` in `Architecture` object using the following Python API.
+If you want to disable the intra-node data path of `callback_chain`, specify 'UNDEFINED' in the message context using the following Python API.

 ```python
 # arch is caret_analyze.architecture.architecture.Architecture-based object